astropy/halotools/docs/quickstart_and_tutorials/model_building/preloaded_models/index.rst

 Central galaxies reside at the center of host halos, satellite galaxies at the center of subhalos.
 This assumption relaxes many of the "spherical cow" assumptions typical of HOD-style models, though this is at the expense of fine-grained control over the galaxy distribution.
+All the models in this section are built by the `~halotools.empirical_models.PrebuiltSubhaloModelFactory`

 Stellar-to-halo mass models (SMHM)